 We’ll use PreProduct as an example, though the general process can apply to other pre-order apps.

-If your app doesn’t support auto-install, then you’ll need to add it’s ‘app block’ from the Shopify Customize editor:
+For Shopify 2.0 themes (recommended): If your app doesn’t support auto-install, you’ll need to add its app block from the Shopify Customize editor:

-Again, if your app doesn’t support auto-install, then you’ll need to add it’s snippet code to your theme:
+For Shopify 1.0 themes: If your app doesn’t support auto-install, you’ll need to add its snippet code to your theme:

-1. Access Theme Code Editor from the “Online store” section of your Shopify admin.
+Access Theme Code Editor from the “Online store” section of your Shopify admin

-3. Add the app’s snippet code above the buy button’s <button> tag.
+Add the app’s snippet code above the buy button’s <button> tag

 Most modern themes use Shopify 2.0, making integration significantly simpler.
 (PreProduct supports auto-install for most themes, but not all.)

-After integration, you’ll need to configure your first pre-order listing.
-This can be done in an automation/rule type setup, or manually product by product.
+After integration, configure your first pre-order listing.
+This can be done via an automation/rule-based setup, or manually product by product.

-Decide whether to limit quantity to create scarcity or leave unlimited to maximize demand insights.
+Configure pre-order limits (optional): Decide whether to limit quantity to create scarcity or leave unlimited.

-Once you’ve listed your first pre-order, check the front-end wording on your product, cart, and checkout screen.
-If it doesn’t match your brand voice oe clearly communicate the pre-order, change it via the apps’s “customise wording” screen.
+Customize messaging: Check the front-end wording on your product, cart, and checkout screen.
+If it doesn’t match your brand voice or clearly communicate the pre-order, change it via the app’s “customize wording” screen.

-Pre-order apps automatically often place fulfillment holds on pre-order items, preventing them from flowing prematurely to your 3PL, ERP, or fulfillment system.
+Pre-order apps typically place fulfillment holds on pre-order items, preventing them from flowing prematurely to your 3PL, ERP, or fulfillment system.
 This ensures pre-orders stay isolated until you’re ready to ship.

 When inventory arrives and you’re ready to fulfill: